 Keep your posts short and sweet.
 Say what you say in an effective and efficient way.

 Content creation is a long game.
 Don’t give up if you’re only getting a few likes.
 Keep going.
 You’ll gain trust over time.
-People will begin to see you as an expert in your field, look forward to your posts, share more often, and will happily join in on the conversation.
+People will begin to see you as an expert in your field, look forward to your posts, share more often, and happily join in on the conversation.